troybowman/dtxmsg/README.md

 ## Overview

 DTXConnectionServices is a framework developed by Apple that facilitates interoperability between iOS and OSX.
 It is notably used to transmit debugging statistics between the iOS Instruments Server and Xcode.

-The goal of this plugin is to help uncover how this communication mechanism works, in order to develop applications capable of communicating with the iOS Instruments Server without the assistance of Xcode.
+The goal of this plugin is to help uncover how this communication mechanism works.

 ## What does it do?